hailusprofn/hailusprofn/README.md

 ## Hi there 👋 This is Hailemariam Abdi.
 ### Software Engineer | DevOps Enthusiast | Horticulturist

-I have multidisciplinary profession with a background in Software Engineering, DevOps, Cloud and Horticulture.
-After several years in plant research and sustainable agriculture, I transitioned into cloud and software to build smart, scalable, and sustainable AgTech tools.
-My passion is at the intersection of nature and technology—designing AI-driven solutions for resilient food systems, green software infrastructure, and data-informed climate strategies.
 ---

 ## My Multidisciplinary Journey

+I have a multidisciplinary profession with a background in Software Engineering, DevOps, Cloud and Horticulture.
 I began my career as a horticulturist and plant researcher, dedicated to improving plant varieties, ensuring crop resilience, and driving sustainable agricultural practices.

-Over the years, I saw firsthand how **technology could transform agriculture**: from automated data collection to climate-responsive farming.
-This inspired me to pivot, retrain, and pursue a **Master’s in Software Engineering** while diving into **Cloud DevOps ** and modern **Python development**.
+After several years in plant research and sustainable agriculture, I saw firsthand how **technology could transform agriculture**.
+This inspired me to become information technologiest mastering **IT Infrastructure**, **DevOps**, **Cloud** and **Software Engineering**.
+My passion is at the intersection of nature and technology—designing AI-driven smart, scalable and sustainable AgTech solutions for resilient food systems, green software infrastructure, and data-informed climate strategies.

 Today, I bring together:
 - 🧠 **Research rigor** from plant science